Kingfish404/Kingfish404/README.md

 ### Hi there 👋, this is Jin Yu

-- ⚙️ Currently, I am participating in a research internship at Megvii, engaged in classification tasks.
+- ⚙️ Currently, I am participating in a research internship at Megvii.
 - 👯 I’m looking to collaborate on making a game engine or making something interesting!
 - 📫 How to reach me: [jin-yu@acm.org](jin-yu@acm.org)